sparkfabrik/company-playbook/content/resources/training-resources.md

 Those resources are great if you and your team want to leverage AWS services in the project at hand.

 > Head to [GCP Skill Boost](https://partners.cloudskillsboost.google), then access using your `sparkfabrik.com` account.

+With Google SkillBoost comes **Qwiklabs**, a real cloud environments that help developers and IT professionals learn cloud platforms and software, such as Firebase, Kubernetes and more.

+> To access **QwikLabs** you just have to fill in [a registration form](https://partner.cloudskillsboost.google/course_sessions/1257385/video/187468
+) using your `sparkfabrik.com' account.

 #### Cloud Academy